Products of two orthogonal projections: von Neumann's perspectives

+In particular, every nonzero operator in $H^2(\D)$ automatically satisfies the lcm property.
+The main obstacle to extending the above argument to several variables, $n > 1$, is that, given two inner functions $\vp_1$ and $\vp_2$ in $H^\infty(\D^n)$, it is not always the case that there exists an inner function $\theta \in H^\infty(\D^n)$ such that

 We conclude this section with the canonical decompositions of operators that result from products of inner projections, allowing us to once more link orthogonal decompositions with analytic objects.
-Let $T \in \clb(H^2(\D^n))$ be a product of inner projection.
-By \eqref{cor: cnu=0}, we know that $H^2(\D^n)_u = \vp_T H^2(\D^n) \cap \vp_{T^*} H^2(\D^n)$.
+We focus on the single variable case.
+Let $T \in \clb(H^2(\D))$ be a product of inner projections.
+By \eqref{cor: cnu=0}, we know that $H^2(\D)_u = \vp_T H^2(\D) \cap \vp_{T^*} H^2(\D)$.
 Now, we know that

-is an inner function in $H^\infty(\D^n)$, and consequently, with respect to the Hilbert space decomposition $H^2(\D^n) = \psi_T H^2(\D^n) \oplus \clq_{\psi_T}$, we can write
+is an inner function in $H^\infty(\D)$, and consequently, with respect to the Hilbert space decomposition $H^2(\D) = \psi_T H^2(\D) \oplus \clq_{\psi_T}$, we can write

 This decomposition bears some resemblance to the structure of matrices that result from the finite products of projections (see Wu \cite[Theorem 4.6]{Wu} and Oikhberg \cite{Timur}).